 FDOT conducts airfield inspections for Florida's public-use airports and publishes a Statewide Airfield Pavement Management Program (SAPMP) reports on a rotating three-year cycle.
 The last inspection conducted for RSW was in November 2018 and the results are published in the November 2019 SAPMP.
 The airport also conducted an in-depth pavement condition study in January 2018.
-Both the FDOT study and the airport funded study can be found in "Appendix A" and "Appendix B", respectively.
+Both the FDOT study and the airport-funded study can be found in Appendix A and Appendix B, respectively.
 It was determined that while the majority of the airfield was either considered to be in fair, satisfactory, or good condition; there were certain sections of the airfield that required rehabilitation.

-Figure 2-5 is a composite map showing the results of the FDOT November 2018 SAPMP inspection.
+Figure 2-5 is a composite map showing the results of the FDOT November 2018 SAPMP inspection as well as pavement rehabilitations that have been conducted since the 2018 SAPMP inspection.